rafayet-git/overthewire-writeups/leviathan/README.md

 $ whoami
 leviathan4
 $ cat /etc/leviathan_pass/leviathan4
-WG1egElCvO
+WG...vO
 ```

 # 4

 ```
 Username: leviathan4
-Password: WG1egElCvO
+Password: WG...vO
 ```

 At first there didn't seem to be anything at the home directory, but when doing `ls -la` I noticed there is a hidden directory `.trash`.
 Inside it contains an executable called `bin`.
 Running it gives us text, but it seems to be in binary format.
-We need to convert it to ASCII text to get us the password: `0dyxT7F4QD`
+We need to convert it to ASCII text to get us the password, using any [binary to text translator](https://www.rapidtables.com/convert/number/binary-to-ascii.html) of your choice.

 ```
 leviathan4@gibson:~$ ls -la